5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 How do we treat gastric carcinomatosis?

-Treatment in selected cases combines systemic chemotherapy with locoregional surgery in a multimodal approach.
+Treatment in selected cases combines systemic chemotherapy with locoregional surgery.

 Neoadjuvant chemotherapy

-Systemic treatment to evaluate tumor biology and select patients with chemosensitive disease.
+Systemic treatment to evaluate response and select candidates.

 Cytoreductive surgery